RahulPoluru01/user-service/README.md

 ## User with DOB and Calculated Age — Go Development Project->

-This Go project helps users to store users data i.e NAME and DOB into Postgres DB and performs crud operations via API and addition to that it generates age dynamically based on DOB and while fetching user details.
+This Go project helps users to store users data i.e NAME and DOB into Postgres DB and performs crud operations via API and addition to that it generates age dynamically based on DOB  while fetching user details.

 ---